Eligibility for Services and

 Disability Services created The Disability Determination Form (Forms page) in an effort to make the process of securing documentation from healthcare providers more efficient.
-The form includes guiding questions about a student’s impairment, condition, and/or disability and its impact on functional limitations.
+The form includes guiding questions about a student’s impairment, condition, and/or disability and its impact on current functional limitations.
 This form is not required if you have other documentation consistent with the guidelines above.
 Contact Disability Services with any questions about documentation.

 Other universities and companies that administer entrance/qualifying exams (e.g., ETS, GRE, LSAT) may require more extensive documentation if you are seeking accommodations similar to those you have in place at Mason.
 Research other universities’ and companies’ requirements well in advance of requesting accommodations.